All Episodes

 They're getting what they want.

-We're not drilling in and war, we're not drilling anywhere, we're not exploring anywhere domestically.
+We're not exploring anywhere domestically.

-Well, because they're a bunch of damned himocrites, hypocrites, and all they're doing is trying to focus your rage and anger on the Bush administration away from them.
+Well, because they're a bunch of damned hypocrites, and all they're doing is trying to focus your rage and anger on the Bush administration away from them.

 They have that template.

-Uh the bottom line is this it's all going a little bit too far.
+It's all going a little bit too far.

 Of all the federal and state taxes, guess which state is the greediest?